- The Governor's Faith-Based and Community Service Partnership for Disaster Recovery

 - Missouri Disaster Logistics Management Section Programs

 - The Logistics Section is responsible for disaster logistics planning, training, preparedness, response and recovery operations.
-Learn more about these programs by visiting the Logistics, Resources, Mitigation & Floodplain Management Branch page.
+Learn more about these programs by visiting the Logistics and Resources Management Branch page.

 - Missouri Disaster Resources Management Programs

 - The Resources Section is responsible for disaster resources planning, training, preparedness, response and recovery operations.
-Learn more about these programs by visiting the Logistics, Resources, Mitigation & Floodplain Management Branch page.
+Learn more about these programs by visiting the Logistics and Resources Management Branch page.

 - Mitigation Management

 - The efforts of the Mitigation Section are designed to avoid or lessen the adverse impact that disasters have on people and property in Missouri.